samKenpachi011/GADS2021-Journey/README.md

   * IAM members, roles and custom roles
   * Firewall rules (sources and targets)
   * Lab: Controlling Access to VPC Networks

+## Day 80: Networking in Google Cloud: Defining and Implementing Networks
+**Covered :**
+ * Shared VPC as central approach to multi project networking.
+ * Share VPC roles (organizationAdmin,sharedVPCAdmin,serviceProjectAdmin)
+ * Peering-VPCP allows private RFC 1918 connectivity across 2 VPC network regardless of where it comes from the organization or project.
+ * Lab: Configuring VPC Network Peering